arteacodes/SPPU-Computer-Engineering-Assignments/BE/LP-3/README.md

 ### Design & Analysis of Algorithms (DAA)

-1. Write a program non-recursive and recursive program to calculate Fibonacci numbers and analyze their time and space complexity.
+1. Write a non-recursive program and a recursive program to calculate Fibonacci numbers and analyze their time and space complexity.

 2. Write a program to implement Huffman Encoding using a greedy strategy.